CHURCH PLANTING

 CHURCH PLANTERS RETREAT

 A significant aspect of supporting church planting in the EPC is supporting and ministering to church planters.
 A key strategy in supporting EPC church planters is the annual Church Planters Retreat, held each October.
 The retreat includes three days of training, renewal, peer networking, breakout and mentoring sessions, fellowship, prayer, and more.
-Don’t miss the 2023 retreat at the beautiful Cheyenne Mountain Resort in Colorado Springs, Colorado!
+Don’t miss the 2024 retreat at the beautiful Green Lake Conference Center in Green Lake, WI!

 Office of the General Assembly